Concorde89/btcgpuwallet/README.md

 THIS IS HOW MYBTGWALLET CODE LOOKED LIKE ON THE OFFICIAL GITHUB ACCOUNT OF JOHN DASS.
-FEEL FREE TO EXPLORE IT BUT BE CAREFUL WHEN YOU USE IT AS IT MIGHT STEEL YOUR KEYS.
+FEEL FREE TO EXPLORE IT BUT BE CAREFUL WHEN YOU USE IT AS IT MIGHT STEAL YOUR KEYS.

 # Bitcoin Gold - Open Source Wallet!
 This project is not finished but is stable for check balances.
 When Bitcoin Gold Team release nodes and more information i will finish this adding the option of Create New Seed / Wallet and the option to Transfer funds of BTG from Here!.